kedacore/keda-docs/content/docs/2.4/scalers/solace.md

 - `messageSpoolUsageTarget` - Integer value expressed in Megabytes (MB).
 The target spool usage manageable by a pod.
 The scaler will cause the replicas to increase if the queue spool usage is greater than the target value per active replica.
 - `username` - User account with access to Solace SEMP RESTful endpoint
 - `password` - Password for the user account
-- `usernameEnv` - Environment variable set with SEMP user account
+- `usernameFromEnv` - Environment variable set with SEMP user account
-- `passwordEnv` - Environment variable set with password for the user account
+- `passwordFromEnv` - Environment variable set with password for the user account

 **Parameter Requirements:**
 - Parameters resolving the target queue are all **required:** `solaceSempBaseURL`, `messageVpn`, `queueName`
 - **At least** one of `messageCountTarget` or `messageSpoolUsageTarget` is **required.** If both values are present, the metric value resulting in the higher desired replicas will be used.
 (Standard KEDA/HPA behavior)
 - The Solace PubSub+ Scaler polls the Solace SEMP REST API to monitor target queues.
 Currently, the scaler supports basic authentication. `username` and `password` are **required** for the `solace-event-queue` trigger to function.
 These values may be set directly in the trigger metadata or using a TriggerAuthentication record.
 See [Authentication Parameters](#authentication-parameters) below.
-Alternatively, credentials may be passed from environment variables identified by `usernameEnv` and `passwordEnv`.
+Alternatively, credentials may be passed from environment variables identified by `usernameFromEnv` and `passwordFromEnv`.

 ### Authentication Parameters
 You can use TriggerAuthentication CRD to configure the username and password to connect to the management endpoint.